 Gastric bypass surgery can help you drop an average of 100-150 pounds within a year.
-At University Bariatrics, with offices in Thousand Oaks, Oxnard, and Woodland Hills, California, renowned bariatric surgeon Amir Mehran, MD, offers gastric bypass using state-of-the-art laparoscopic techniques with tiny incisions.
+At University Bariatrics, with offices in Thousand Oaks, and Northridge, California, renowned bariatric surgeon Amir Mehran, MD, offers gastric bypass using state-of-the-art laparoscopic techniques with tiny incisions.
 Book your appointment online or call the nearest office to schedule your appointment today.

 Roux-en-Y gastric bypass, or gastric bypass, is a procedure that’s widely known as the gold standard of bariatric surgery.
 In a gastric bypass, your University Bariatrics surgeon creates a small pouch, approximately the size of an egg, in the top part of your stomach.